AP Top 25: LSU No. 1 ahead of ‘Bama, Ohio St in close vote

 The No. 1 vs. No. 2 game between Alabama and LSU in two weeks looks set, though the order of the Crimson Tide and Tigers changed in the AP Top 25 in one of the closet votes ever.

-Heading into an off date for both teams, LSU flip-flopped with Alabama to become the new No. 1 in The Associated Press college football poll presented by Regions Bank.
+Heading into an off date for both teams, LSU flip-flopped with Alabama on Sunday to become the new No. 1 in The Associated Press college football poll presented by Regions Bank.
 The Tigers received 1,476 points, two more than Alabama, for the closest margin between 1 and 2 since No. 1 Florida State was two points ahead of Auburn on Oct.
 5, 2014.

 No. 3 Ohio State was not far behind with 1,468 points.
-Eight points separating first from third is the fewest in the regular season since Dec.
+Eight points separating first from third is the fewest during a regular-season poll since the current point system went into place in 1978.
+The previous low was Dec.
 3, 1979, when No. 1 Ohio State was 10 points ahead of No. 3 Southern California, with Oklahoma in between, two back of the Buckeyes.

 Alabama received the most first-place votes this week with 21.
 LSU and Ohio State both got 17 first-place votes.
 No. 4 Clemson received seven first-place votes.
+There have now been three No. 1 teams this season and none of them have lost.

+Sam McKewon of the Omaha (Nebraska) World-Herald has switched No. 1 teams three times, going from Clemson to Alabama to Ohio State.

+“When I’ve switched teams, I’ve done it based on performance and the quality of the teams each has faced,” McKewon said.
+“Ohio State is the best combination of those two components for me.”

 The Alabama-LSU game is scheduled for Nov.
 9 in Tuscaloosa, but the top of the rankings should be locked until then.
 LSU, Alabama, Ohio State and No. 5 Penn State are all off next week, and No. 4 Clemson is tuning up against Wofford.